 former president of the Fondation nationale des sciences politiques) that he both met at the Law Faculty of Dijon where Henri Mercillon started his university career (historically, courses of Economics were taught in Law Faculties in France prior

-first courses and department of Business Administration and Management at the Sorbonne in 1971.
-The University of Paris 1 was
+the department of Business Administration and Management at the Sorbonne in 1971.
+The University of Paris 1 was already a

-already a top university in Economics since its inception (benefiting from the faculty of the former University of Paris in this field) but Mercillon also contributed to the development and prestige
+top university in Economics since its inception (benefiting from the faculty of the former University of Paris in this field) but Mercillon also contributed to the development and prestige of the

-of the Sorbonne in the emerging field of "Sciences de Gestion" (Management Sciences) with his eminent colleagues at Paris 1 Sorbonne: Pierre Lassègue (the father of Management Studies in France,
+Sorbonne in the emerging field of "Sciences de Gestion" (Management Sciences) with his eminent colleagues at Paris 1 Sorbonne: Pierre Lassègue (the father of Management Studies in France, teaching

-teaching the first Accounting course at the former University of Paris) but also Marcel Capet, Maurice Flamant,
+the first Accounting course at the former University of Paris) but also Marcel Capet, Maurice Flamant, Pierre

 then Max Peyrard, Jean-Pierre Helfer, Colette Rolland, Claire Opsomer, later joined by Mercillon's disciple,